ibm-cloud-docs/vmware-service/common/vmaas-data-security.md

 Some of the metadata is collected directly from the customer and other metadata is generated as an artifact of the automation logic that is used to order and configure the instance such as the hosts, storage, networking, and service data.
 Instance metadata includes:

 * Client cloud account and contact information
-* Instance names and IDs of VMware instances that are deployed for customers
+* Instance names and IDs of VMware® instances that are deployed for customers
 * VMware instances locations
 * Installed services, for example, Veeam®, Zerto, or HCX™
 * Deployment state of each instance, for example Deploying, Failed, or Ready